aviatesk/EscapeAnalysis.jl/README.md

 A simple module that collects escape information from Julia optimization IR (i.e. `IRCode`).

 Couple of notes about this escape analysis:
-- the analysis is based on the [abstract interpration](https://aviatesk.github.io/posts/data-flow-problem/) framework
+- the analysis is based on the [data-flow analysis](https://aviatesk.github.io/posts/data-flow-problem/) approach
 - it is a backward-analysis, i.e. escape information will flow from usage site to definition site
 - the algorithm works by updating the working set that contains program counters corresponding to SSA statements until every statement gets converged to a fixed point
 - it is flow-insenstive, i.e. doesn't distinguish escape information on the same "object" but at different locations